Welcome to the Google Codelab for running a Lustre Parallel file system cluster on Google Cloud Platform!

 On the VM Instances page, click lustre-mds1 to open the Instance details page.

 Click on Serial port 1 (console) to open the serial console output page.
 We will use this serial output to monitor the installation process of the MDS instance, and wait until the startup-script has completed.
+Click the "refresh" button at the top of the page to update the serial output.
 The node will reboot once to boot into the Lustre kernel, and display messages similar to below:

 Startup finished in 838ms (kernel) + 6.964s (initrd) + 49.302s (userspace) = 57.105s.
 Lustre: lustre-MDT0000: Connection restored to 374e2d80-0b31-0cd7-b2bf-de35b8119534 (at 0@lo)